LBHackney-IT/bonuscalc-api/data/migrations/20220124-190000-correct-overtime-pay-elements/README.md

 ## Description

 Between 18:25 on 13th January, 2022 and 18:06 on 18th January, 2022 all work orders closed in Repairs Hub were flagged as being paid as overtime.
-This migration corrects the errors for work orders closed by operatives on their mobile devices during normal hours.
-This can be done automatically since they wouldn't have been presented with the overtime option when closing.
-There will need to be a follow on migration that corrects it for work orders outside of normal hours since there is no way to identify whether the overtime option was selected deliberately.
+There are 371 in-hours work orders flagged as overtime which should be paid as SMVs into the bonus calculation scheme.
+There are 111 out-of-hours work orders which could either be paid as SMVs or a monetary amount.
+A survey of affected operatives was made to determine which of those 111 work orders should be paid as SMVs.

+This script compiles a list of work orders that should be paid as SMVs and then deletes the relevant overtime pay elements from Bonus Calculation database.
+It then inserts new productive pay element records to correct the operative bonus calculations.

 ## Operations